valdivj/Orin_Depth/README.md

  that application is displaying the data.

- It is based on this repo from sterolabs
+The application is based on this repo from sterolabs

  https://github.com/stereolabs/zed-yolo